 Silicon Valley (primarily Santa Clara County) has been California's (and the United States') job creation engine for decades.
-Silicon Valley's business start-up culture and access to large amounts of investment capital created nearly 260,000 new jobs between the end of the great recession (2010) and the middle of the COVID-19 pandemic (2020).
-Essentially, Santa Clara County expanded its job base by an astounding 23.4 percent growth rate between 2010 and 2020.
-San Benito County, Silicon Valley's next-door neighbor also enjoyed a very strong new job growth rate with nearly 3,600 new jobs created between 2010 and 2020 (See Figure 4).
+The Valley's business start-up culture and access to large amounts of investment capital created nearly 260,000 new jobs between the end of the great recession (2010) and the middle of the COVID-19 pandemic (2020).
+This allowed Santa Clara County to expand its job base by an astounding 23.4 percent growth rate between 2010 and 2020.
+San Benito County, Silicon Valley's next-door neighbor, also enjoyed a very strong new-job-growth rate with nearly 3,600 new jobs created between 2010 and 2020 (Figure 4 on next page).

-However, the number of new housing units constructed between 2010 and 2020 fell way behind job growth and left Silicon Valley deep into a housing shortage that is fueling homelessness, poverty, inequality and obscenely high housing prices.
-These dynamics have accelerated since 2020 as the pandemic fueled another round of string technology driven job growth.
-The imbalance between new jobs and housing units created has pushed people far away from where they work, forcing low wage workers and the front-line workforce into soul-numbing commutes.
+However, the number of new housing units constructed between 2010 and 2020 fell way behind job growth and left Silicon Valley deep into a housing shortage that is fueling homelessness, poverty, inequality, and obscenely high housing prices.
+These dynamics have accelerated since 2020 as the pandemic fueled another round of strong technology driven job growth.
+The imbalance between new jobs and housing units created has pushed people far away from where they work, forcing low-wage workers and the front-line workforce into soul-numbing commutes.
+The same imbalance also creates pressure to develop new subdivisions anywhere and everywhere in San Benito County.